 Sustainability risks are relevant as both standalone risks, and also as cross-cutting risks which manifest through many other risk types which are relevant to the assets of the Funds.
 For example, the occurrence of a sustainability risk can give rise to financial and business risk, including though a negative impact on the credit worthiness of other businesses.
-The increasing importance given to sustainability risk may result in significant reputational damage to affected businesses.
+The increasing importance given to sustainability considerations by both businesses and consumers means that the occurrence of a sustainability risk may result in significant reputational damage to affected businesses.
 The occurrence of a sustainability risk may also give rise to enforcement risk by governments and regulators, and also litigation risk.